archindivide/ScriptSQLiteDB/README.md

 # ScriptSQLiteDB
-Console application to go through the tables in a SQLite database and script the data in them into .sql files
+Console application written in C# to go through the tables in a SQLite database and script the data in them into .sql files